DONATE

 In addition to cash donations, the society is looking to acquire John Updike-related items (postcards, letters, signed books, posters, objects, clothing, golf clubs and tennis racquets, etc.) as well as memorabilia and furniture from 1932-1945, especially:

-- Shillington H.S. and elementary school items (handbooks, report cards, photos, etc.)
+• Shillington H.S. and elementary school items (handbooks, textbooks, etc.)

 In this museum we aim to tell the story of a great American writer.
 In addition, because the house is connected to Shillington’s founding family, we also look to celebrate the Borough of Shillington and Berks County that meant so much to Updike.